Punk rock in Australia: 1973–1976

-The Saints were one of Australia's first punk bands.
-The earliest incarnation of the Saints was formed by Ed Kuepper (guitar) and Chris Bailey (vocals) in Brisbane, Queensland in 1973.
-They shared a background in immigrant families (Kuepper's German and Bailey's Irish), and an admiration for high energy 1950s and '60s music, such as the Detroit rock of the Stooges and MC5.
-During that time, Queensland was under the control of the conservative, authoritarian Country Party democratic government of Sir Joh Bjelke-Petersen – an environment with plenty of inspiration for creative and alienated young people.
-The result was a frenetic, pulsating sound, topped with Bailey's sardonic lyrics.
-Unable to get regular gigs, they played at a house in inner city Petrie Terrace, where they soon attracted unwanted attention.
-Police arrested fans for trivial offences, often in a brutal fashion, but their approach only created more interest in the punk scene.
-The Saints gigs' got bigger and their fans started to form bands, both punk and dissimilar in sound, beginning a distinct Brisbane punk scene, one of the first in the world.
+The Saints, formed in Brisbane, Queensland, in 1973, were one of Australia's first punk bands.
+The earliest incarnation of the Saints was formed by Ed Kuepper (guitar) and Chris Bailey (vocals).
+They shared a background in immigrant families (Kuepper's German and Bailey's Irish), and an admiration for high energy 1950s and 1960s music, such as the Detroit rock of the Stooges and MC5.
+During that time, Queensland was under the control of the conservative, allegedly authoritarian Country Party democratic government of Sir Joh Bjelke-Petersen.
+In mid-1976, the Saints recorded and distributed copies of their single "(I'm) Stranded", which met nearly no critical or public response in Australia.
+In the UK, however, Sounds magazine received a copy, and declared it: "single of this and every week".
+As a result, the band was signed to a three-album contract with EMI.
+Later the same year they recorded their first LP, which was also called (I'm) Stranded.
+Hampered by poor production and the indifference of radio stations, the LP failed commercially.
+In December the Saints moved to Sydney.

 During 1974, Radio Birdman formed in Sydney, led by another immigrant, Detroit-born medical student Deniz Tek.
-They also shared an interest in the Stooges and MC5, albeit with a result arguably more akin to Hard rock than Punk.
+They also shared an interest in the Stooges and MC5, albeit with a result arguably more akin to hard rock than punk.
 Their dynamic live shows soon gained a fanatical following at inner city venues.
-Many art rock bands, like Melbourne's Boys Next Door, formed by Nick Cave and Mick Harvey at their school in 1974, later attended gigs by the Saints and Radio Birdman, and would adopt elements of their sounds.
+Radio Birdman released an EP (Burn My Eye) and an album (Radios Appear) with better production values, but with similar commercial results to the Saints' endeavours.